Data-ScienceHub/HySec-Flow/sgx-tasks/README.md

-# Scalable and Secure Framework for Data Intensive Heterogeneous Computing
+# A Scalable and Secure Framework for Data Intensive Heterogeneous Computing

 ## Architecture & Documentation